JMarcan/exercises_algorithms_data_structures_big_o/README.md

 ### Task 3
 - Find all of the area codes and mobile prefixes called by people in Bangalore.
-- What percentage of calls from fixed lines in Bangalore are made to fixed lines also in Bangalore
+- What percentage of calls from fixed lines in Bangalore are made to fixed lines also in Bangalore?
 - Solution to complete Task 3 has:
     Time complexity:
         - `O(n log n)` as  we use `.sort()` function with time complexity [O(n log n)](https://wiki.python.org/moin/TimeComplexity)